Aseman-Land/QtAseman/README.md

 ### QtCreator Wizard

+It will install automatically on Linux based operating systems.

-To install QtCreator's wizards, Just copy `qtcreator/wizards/projects/qtasemanapplication/` directory to `share/qtcreator/templates/wizards/projects/` directory of the QtCreator.
+For other Operating systems, to install QtCreator's wizards, Just copy `src/wizards/qtcreator/qtasemanapplication/` directory to `share/qtcreator/templates/wizards/projects/` directory of the QtCreator.

 ## How to create a QML application using QtAseman